create harmony with painting color schemes

 Doing a monochromatic painting is an excellent way to learn how to use values in our paintings.

-Compliments are any two colors directly across from each other on the color wheel.
+Complements are any two colors directly across from each other on the color wheel.

-Complimentary colors can be used for high contrast paintings.
+Complementary colors can be used for high contrast paintings.

 This painting used yellow-green with its compliment red-violet.